Bands of Mercy: Activities

 Angell said that the goals of the Bands of Mercy were to "teach and lead every child and older person to seize every opportunity to say a kind word or do a kind act that will make some other human being or some dumb [i.e., that cannot speak] creature happier."

 Bands of Mercy were locally organized and run, even though they often used materials that were created and distributed nationally by the MSPCA and later the ASPCA.
 Consequently, there were many local variations to the activities of the Bands.
 In general, though, Bands of Mercy would hold regular meetings that began with the members pledging: "I will try to be kind to all living creatures, and try to protect them from cruel usage."
 Adults would often then conduct lessons to promote kindness towards and concern for all animals.
 These lessons often involved reading stories and singing songs and hymns.
 At least two song collections made these available for Band meetings: Songs of Happy Life for Schools, Homes, and Bands of Mercy (Providence RI and London, 1897) by American Sarah J. Eddy and Hymns for Children with Opening and Closing Services and Songs and Hymns for Bands of Mercy and of Hope (London, 1894), edited by Charlotte Farrington.
 The Band of Mercy Advocate, established by Thomas Bywater Smithies in England in 1879, printed songs in every issue.
 Clapp-Itnyre writes that singing filled a crucial void: "to bring language--and aesthetically pleasing language at that--to a population of animals unable to speak in their own defense."
+The Advocate was later retitled as merely Band of Mercy - the British Library catalogue listing The Band of Mercy Advocate from 1879 to 1882 and Band of Mercy from 1883 to 1934.
+In 1935 the Band was renamed the RSPCA Junior Division and the magazine retitled Animal Ways, lasting well into the second half of the century.

 Membership was not limited to children and adolescents; adults would hold officer positions and would use the Bands as a forum to discuss animal cruelty issues and how to handle them.
 An article dated 18 July 1899 in the San Francisco Call about their local Band of Mercy, for example, mentions members reporting on the number of animal cruelty cases that had been reported in the last year (2,379) along with the resulting numbers of prosecutions (195) and convictions (129).